iamdcj/front-end-developer-interview-answers/questions-answers/javascript.md

 #### Explain event delegation.
 ---
 #### Explain how `this` works in JavaScript.
+The `this` keyword points an object, which determines the calling context for functions within an application.
+The calling context being the object which calls a function.

   ##### Can you give an example of one of the ways that working with `this` has changed in ES6?
+  ES6 provided arrow functions, which provided a more expected mechanism of handling the calling context, i.e. the context of   an anonymous(arrow) function is bound to the parent context, not bound to the global object.
+It doesn't always suit when      working with DOM events, e.g. if you use an arrow function as the callback for a `click` event listener, then it won't bind to   the element object, but refer to the wrapping context.

 ---
 #### Explain how prototypal inheritance works.
 ---